gigingeorge/terraform-VPC-ALB/README.md

 chown -R apache:apache /var/www/html/*
 ```

-> Note : I used the same lauch configuration for both the ASG.
+> Note : I used the same launch configuration for both the ASG.
 However, I've inserted code so that it will show the hostname IP, so that we can identify from which target group it was loaded.